BYODKM/Objective.css/README.md

 <a href="#" class="Button button--cancel">Cancel</a>
 ```

-Give a name of instance.
+Let's give a name of instance.

 ## 3. Add instance properties